SEMICeu/SDG-sandbox/process_and_method/methodology/phase1.md

 Working Group members will share information on:
 * Examples of evidences
-* Entities they judge paramount for the common data model being built
+* Entities they judge paramount for the OOTS data model for specific evidence types being built
  - Attributes they judge mandatory and optional;
  - Descriptions of elements in their national implementations.